FreshMutroom/UE4DocTool/README.md

 - remove reliance on cl.exe expanding macros and instead do it myself
 - cached file
 - make the pages compatible with more browsers (very unlikely but they may be already, haven't tested)
+- implement the All constants · All functions · All enums · All classes · Class hierarchy pages in the API homepage (just like https://docs.unrealengine.com/en-US/API/index.html)